grimmier378/AlertMaster/README.md

 2024-Jan-28 Grimmier.

-Added a GUI and commands.
+This spawned from combining a side project I was working on to make an LUA tracking window with some features.
+I was able to get the GUI loading and refreshing, navTo working but hadn't tackled the backend for storing and retrieving the spawns I wanted to search for all the time.
+I thought about trying to tie the UI with SpawnMaster, then I found AlertMaster.
+So mostly for personal use I integrated the UI into AlertMaster, Originally I made them work hand in hand, but wanted to combine them.

+Alas we have this:

+** AlertMaster ** with a Search GUI, Alert PopUp's and NavTo abilities for any mob in zone.

-** Commands **
+** NEW Commands **

-* /am search will toggle the search window.
+* /am show will toggle the search window.
-* /am ui will toggle the alert popup window.
+* /am popup will toggle the alert popup window.

 ** Search Window **